 I hope these examples show how easy it can be to create natural frames using existing objects found in nature.
 It's often necessary to get further away from your subject matter to find natural vignettes, and doing so will frequently get you off the beaten path and force you to find a unique composition.
 This simple technique will add drama and depth to your photographs which is crucial in creating images that are different from everyone else.

-If you're feeling inspired and want to try using natural frames in Costa Rica, registration deadlines for our exceptional, all-inclusive 2020 Costa Rica Photography Tours start expiring November 15, 2019.
+If you're feeling inspired and want to try using natural frames in Costa Rica, registration deadlines for my all-inclusive Costa Rica Photography Tours are quickly approaching.
 Click the link above, check out the different itineraries, and book your spots before they're all sold out!

 Scott Setterberg